- Posts: 14

 tftfotw.blogspot.com

-Replied by bwana on topic dude
+by bwana

 kewl!!

 i found it but was too lazy to load the developer tools to compiile it.
-So, i got fink. javascript:emoticon(':)')Ever use it? definitely the way to go.
+So, i got fink. javascript:emoticon('')Ever use it? definitely the way to go.
 Got netcat up and running in less than 1/2 hr.

 Now, i've got to load it on my office machine clients.